RCChan5/Classification-with-Spark-/README.md

 ## About

-In this exercise I use services offered by Microsoft Azure, I use blob storage to store a dataset and spark for machine learning tasks.
+In this exercise I use services offered by Microsoft Azure, I use Azures blob storage to store a dataset and spark for machine learning tasks.
 #### The goal of this exercise is to create a machine-learning pipeline and determine the best model for the classification of the Census Income dataset

 ## Dataset